 They also contain some beneficial nutrients such as B vitamins and the essential minerals potassium and phosphorus.

-Many types of mushrooms have a long history medicinal use, and this is particularly the case for mushrooms popular in East Asia such as enoki and shiitake mushrooms.
+Many types of mushrooms have a long history of medicinal use, and this is particularly the case for mushrooms popular in East Asia such as enoki and shiitake mushrooms.